 AHA members are involved in all fields of history, with wide-ranging specializations, interests, and areas of employment.
 To recognize our talented and eclectic membership, AHA Today features a regular AHA Member Spotlight series.
-Andrea Felber Seligman is an African history The post AHA Member Spotlight: Andrea Felber Seligman appeared first on American Historical Association.… Learn More >
+Yuen-Gen Liang is the founder of the The post AHA Member Spotlight: Yuen-Gen Liang appeared first on American Historical Association.… Learn More >

 Introducing AHA Communities: An Online Hub for Historians

 We are proud to launch AHA Communities, a new platform for online communication and collaboration.
 Our goal is that AHA Communities will serve as a new space for the history community to connect, share ideas, discuss professional and theoretical issues, and take advantage of the digital tools AHA Communities has to offer.

 Members of the American Historical Association are able to purchase a 1-year JPASS access plan for $99-a 50% discount on the listed rate.
 JPASS includes unlimited reading and 120 article downloads-not only to the American Historical Review but to more than 1,500 humanities, social science, and science journals in the JSTOR archival collections.

 Log in to member services to purchase your JPASS access plan today.

 Latest Job Postings